fmazzant/RestClient/README.md

 ### Serialization

-Two types of serialization that are supported by RestClient: Xml and Json, but it is possible implemetate ISerializerContent to customize the serialization.
+Two types of serialization are supported by RestClient: Xml and Json, but it is possible to implementate ISerializerContent to customize the serialization.
 RestClient uses .Json() to serialize an object into json.

 ```c#